Quick Answer

 If you're a woman with classic UTI symptoms - burning when you pee, constant urge to go, lower belly pain - you can visit a participating pharmacy in these states and potentially walk out with antibiotics.
 No GP appointment, no waiting three days for an opening.

 But here's the catch (there's always a catch).
 This only works for uncomplicated UTIs in non-pregnant women.
-Pharmacists doing this undergo mandatory extra training HealthDirect - they're not winging it.
+Pharmacists doing this undergo mandatory extra training6 - they're not winging it.
 If your symptoms suggest something more complicated, they'll send you to a GP.

 For everything else—chest infections, skin infections, dental abscesses, ear infections—you still need a doctor.